harcokuppens/PmWiki-Cookbook-AuthUserSaml/docker-examples/README.md

 then open browser on `https://localhost:9443/`

 The behavior for `sp/pmwiki.adv` is the same as for `sp/pmwiki.basic` except that nicer urls are shown for the wiki pages.

+Then open another browser window/tab on `https://localhost:7443/` which shows a another independent instance of the pmwiki website.
+Which you can easily see by editing a page in one instance which won't change in the other instance.

+Test Single Login:

+* login to the first website with your credentials
+* then logint the second website, and you will see you do NOT need to supply credentials anymore

+Test Single Logout:

+* login to both instances
+* then logout on one instance
+* then when you look at the other instance it seems that you are still logged in,  because an older state is shown before the logout.
+But when you browse to another page it will show you are indeed also logged out on this instance.